-- The butter needs to be soft, so make sure you take it out of the refrigerator in time, several hours before baking or the evening before.
-That is for me the biggest challenge when baking… remember to take the darn butter out of the fridge in time…
+- The butter needs to be soft, so ensure you take it out of the refrigerator in time, several hours before baking or the evening before.

 - For an airy sponge, make sure that the eggs are at room temperature and that the oven is preheated, so that the cakes can go straight to the oven after you've mixed the batter.
 If they sit on the counter waiting, the baking powder will lose its power and the cakes will be flatter.

 - Don't use too much almond extract, it can be overpowering.
-I use a very strong essence, so 2-3 drops are enough in my case.
+I use a powerful essence, so 2-3 drops are enough in my case.
 If using extract, you will need about ½ teaspoon, but make sure you know the product you are using.

-- As mentioned above, the cherries should be rather dry before adding to the cake, especially if using defrosted or canned ones.
+- As mentioned above, the cherries should be rather dry before adding to the cake, especially if defrosted or canned ones are used.